Learning Automata with Name Allocation: Active Automata Learning

-\mypar{Finite Automata} A \emph{(non-)deterministic finite automaton} (\emph{DFA}/\emph{NFA}) $\A = (Q, A, \to, q_0, F)$ is given by a finite set $Q$ of states, a finite input alphabet $A$, an initial state $q_0\in Q$, final states $F\seq Q$ and a transition relation $\to\,\seq Q\times A\times Q$, which in the deterministic case forms a function from $Q\times A$ to $Q$.
-The \emph{language $L(\A)\seq A^*$ accepted by $\A$} is the set of all finite words $w=a_1\cdots a_n$ for which there exists an accepting run, that is, a sequence of transitions $q_0\xto{a_1} q_1\xto{a_2}\cdots \xto{a_n} q_n$ ending in a final state.
+\mypar{Finite Automata} A \emph{(non-)deterministic finite automaton} (\emph{DFA}/\emph{NFA}) $\A = (Q, A, \to, q_0, F)$ is given by a finite set $Q$ of states, a finite input alphabet $A$, an initial state $q_0\in Q$, a set $F\seq Q$ of final states, and a transition relation $\to\,\seq Q\times A\times Q$, which in the deterministic case forms a function from $Q\times A$ to $Q$.
+The \emph{language $L(\A)\seq A^*$ accepted by $\A$} is the set of all finite words $w=a_1\cdots a_n$ over $A$ for which there exists an accepting run, that is, a sequence of transitions $q_0\xto{a_1} q_1\xto{a_2}\cdots \xto{a_n} q_n$ ending in a final state.
 Languages accepted by finite automata are called \emph{regular}.
-In MAT-based learning algorithms for finite automata, one assumes an unknown regular language $L_\teach\seq A^*$ (with known alphabet $A$) and admits the learner to put the following types of queries to the teacher: \begin{description} \item[Membership Queries $(\textsf{MQ})$:] Given $w \in A^*$, is $w\in L_\teach$?
+In MAT-based learning of finite automata, one assumes an unknown regular language $L_\teach\seq A^*$ (with known alphabet $A$) and admits the learner to put two types of queries to the teacher: \begin{description} \item[Membership Queries $(\textsf{MQ})$:] Given $w \in A^*$, is $w\in L_\teach$?

 \item[Equivalence Queries $(\textsf{EQ})$:] Given a hypothesis (i.e.~a finite automaton) $\H$, is $L(\H)=L_\teach$?
-If not, then the teacher returns a word in the symmetric difference $L(\H)\oplus L_\teach$. \end{description} (Recall that the \emph{symmetric difference} of two sets $X$ and $Y$ is given by $X\oplus Y=X\setminus Y\cup Y\setminus X$.)
+If not, then the teacher returns a word in $L(\H)\oplus L_\teach$. \end{description} (Here $X\oplus Y=X\setminus Y\cup Y\setminus X$ is the \emph{symmetric difference} of sets $X$ and $Y$.)
 The classical learning algorithm for DFAs is Angluin's \Lstar~\cite{angluin87}, which learns the minimal DFA for $L_\teach$ with a number of queries polynomial in the number of states of that DFA and the maximum length of the counterexamples provided by the teacher.
-Several improvements of \Lstar have been proposed~\cite{rs93,kv94,ihs14,vgrw22}, based on clever counterexample handling and/or enhanced data structures for representing the information gained so far.
-Additionally, \Lstar has been extended by Bollig et al.~\cite{bhkl09} to a learning algorithm \NLstar for NFAs.
+Several improvements of \Lstar have been proposed~\cite{rs93,kv94,ihs14,vgrw22}, based on clever processing of counterexamples and/or enhanced data structures for representing the information gained so far.
+Additionally, \Lstar has been adapted by Bollig et al.~\cite{bhkl09} to a learning algorithm \NLstar for (residual) NFAs.